 Biochemists conduct studies and tests to discover new products, improve existing products and solve problems in areas such as environmental protection and disease prevention.
 Biochemists may work in many industries including research, education or product development.
-Continue reading to learn about a career as a biochemist.
+Generally, a doctorate degree is necessary for this career.

 Career Profile for Biochemists